Taittinger

-Taittinger (/fr/, tet-tong-zhey) is a French wine family who are famous producers of Champagne.
+Taittinger (/fr/, tet-ang-zhey) is a French wine family who are famous producers of Champagne.
 The estate is currently headed by Vitalie Taittinger, who is the daughter of Pierre-Emmanuel Taittinger (born 1953), a member of the consultative committee of the Banque de France.
 Its diversified holdings included Champagne Taittinger, Société du Louvre and Concorde Hotels, whose flagship is the famed Hotel de Crillon on the Place de la Concorde in Paris, France as well as the Loire Valley wine-producing firm of Bouvet-Ladubay, and a partnership in Domaine Carneros in California.
 All these holdings were sold to Starwood Capital in 2005.
 The family re-acquired the house of Champagne Taittinger in 2006 after securing financial support from the Crédit Agricole bank and also the backing of trade organisations.

 Champagne production

 Founded in 1734, the Taittinger Champagne house is based in Reims.
 The flagship wines of the house are the Comtes de Champagne (composed of 100% Chardonnay) and Comtes de Champagne Rosé (70% Pinot noir and 30% Chardonnay).
 In 2017, Taittinger planted its first vines in England, near a village in Kent, for its venture into English sparkling wine.
-The first bottles were released in April 2025 under the name Domaine Evermond.
+The first bottles were released in April 2025 under the name Domaine Evremond.